 How does the carrier measure and weigh your packages?

 What happens if my package falls outside the dimensions/weight?

 How is the surcharge calculated?

 A surcharge is always charged by a carrier after it has been processed.
-Only when the package arrives at the sorting center it can be measured whether the package can be automatically processed over the belt or not.
-If this is not the case, the carrier must incur additional costs to process your package.
+Only when the package arrives at the sorting center can it be measured and a decision made over whether the package can be automatically processed over the belt or not.
+These costs are calculated afterwards and as a result, you will find the surcharges later on your biweekly invoice.